project-slippi/slippi-launcher/FAQ.md

 We only support NTSC-U/J 1.02.

-## It says "Required DLLs are missing" when I hit Play!
+## It says "Required DLLs/libraries are missing" when I hit Play!

+### Windows

-You are missing DLLs necessary for Dolphin to run, download and install the file at the link: <https://aka.ms/vs/17/release/vc_redist.x64.exe>
+Download and install the file at the link: <https://aka.ms/vs/17/release/vc_redist.x64.exe>

+### Linux

+If you are on Ubuntu, PopOS, or similar, open a terminal and run

+> sudo apt install libopengl0

 ## How do I setup my GameCube Controller Adapter?